Non-equispaced B-spline wavelets: B-splines and multiresolution

 \end{thm}

 \proof This is an immediate consequence of Theorems \ref{thm:piecewisepolynomial} and \ref{thm:Bsplinebasis}.
 A B-spline on a grid at level $j$ is a piecewise polynomial with knots in $x_{j,k}$.
-Since these knots are also knots at scale $j+1$, the B-spline is also a piecewise polynomial at scale $j+1$, and so it can be written as a linear combination of the B-spline basis at that scale.

-Equation (\ref{eq:2scaleBsplines}) is an instance of a two-scale equation, also known as a refinement equation.
-A general refinement equation, without superscripts for the order of the B-splines,
+Since these knots are also knots at scale $j+1$, the B-spline is also a piecewise polynomial at scale $j+1$, and so it can be written as a linear combination of the B-spline basis at that scale. \\ Equation (\ref{eq:2scaleBsplines}) is an instance of a two-scale equation, also known as a refinement equation.
+The general form of the refinement equation, without superscripts for the order of the B-splines, is \end{longversion}